-He received his bachelor's degree in Physics from Korea Advanced Institute of Science and Technology (KAIST).
-He completed two master's degrees in Physics at the University of Alabama in Huntsville, and at the University of California, Los Angeles (UCLA).
-Dr. Seo completed his PhD in Physics from UCLA under the supervision of Professor David Cline, followed by postdoctoral training at the same institution.
-He joined the UCSF Physics Research Laboratory in 2003, and was trained under the supervision of Professor Bruce Hasegawa before joining the faculty of UCSF in 2006.
+He received his bachelor's degree in Physics from Korea Advanced Institute of Science and Technology (KAIST) where he investigated radiation effects on electronics by cosmic ray as his senior thesis research project.
+He completed a master's degree in Physics at the University of Alabama in Huntsville, focusing on space plasma physics.
+He spent one year at the University of California, Irvine (UCI) as a medical physics student before moving to the University of California, Los Angeles (UCLA) where he obtained his second master's degree and PhD in Physics with the dissertation on a dark matter experiment using dual-phase xenon under the supervision of Professor David B. Cline.
+He spent another year for postdoctoral training at the same institution in experimental neutrino physics.
+Dr. Seo joined the UCSF Physics Research Laboratory (PRL) in 2003, and was trained in medical imaging physics under the supervision of Professor Bruce H. Hasegawa before joining the faculty in 2006.

 Radionuclide and x-ray imaging physics and instrumentation

-PET/CT, SPECT/CT, PET/MR, CT, small animal PET/SPECT/CT
+SPECT/CT, PET/CT, PET/MR, CT, small animal PET/SPECT/CT

 Education and Training:

 • Bachelor of Science: Korea Advanced Institute of Science and Technology (Physics)

 • Master of Science: The University of Alabama in Huntsville (Space Plasma Physics)

 • Master of Science: University of California, Los Angeles (Physics)